ayahkashif/Vanity-Plates/README.md

 # 🚘 Vanity-Plates
-Filter through your choices of vanity plates based on government requirements.<br/><br/>
+Filter through your choices of vanity plates based on government requirements.

 ## 📂 Feature
 Input the vanity plate of your choice, the program will check for you if it's valid based on the following government rules, no more worries :)